ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 console.log(finalQueryID); // print query_id.
 With this query_id, we can call the GET method to check if our request has been processed

 const toSign = beginCell()
  .storeUint(698983191, 32) // subwallet_id
  .storeUint(finalQueryID, 64)
-    // Here we create our own method that will save the
+    // Here, we create our own method that will save the
     // message mode and a reference to the message .storeDict(dictionary, Dictionary.Keys.Int(16), {
         serialize: (src, builder) => {
             buidler.storeUint(3, 8); // save message mode, mode = 3
-            buidler.storeRef(src); // save message as reference
+            builder.storeRef(src); // save message as reference
  },
         // We won't actually use this, but this method
-        // will help to read our dictionary that we saved
+        // will help to read the dictionary that we saved
         parse: (src) => {
             let cell = beginCell() .storeUint(src.loadUint(8), 8)